Menu

 Content Validity

 Does the test cover all relevant dimensions of the concept being measured?
 Expert panels and literature reviews are typically used to assess this.
+Students seeking coursework help on survey design should always begin here.

 Construct Validity

 Does the instrument truly measure the theoretical construct — such as "intelligence," "anxiety," or "job satisfaction" — it claims to measure?
+This is a central concern in management assignment research involving behavioural or attitudinal variables.

 Criterion Validity

 How well does the measurement correlate with a recognised gold-standard measure?
 This includes two sub-types: predictive validity (future outcomes) and concurrent validity (present outcomes).
+Students tackling risk management help projects will often rely on criterion validity to justify their assessment tools.

 Face Validity